Corporate average fuel economy: Calculation

+Under CAFE regulations, a light vehicle's fuel economy, $f$, is determined as the weighted harmonic average of the values measured on the “city” (FTP-75) and “highway” (HWFET) drive cycles.

+$f$ has long been known to overestimate real-world fuel economy which, as of the 2022 model year, is typically 76 percent of $f$, and has gotten worse over its decades of use. $f$ is not the same as the Monroney window sticker value for consumer information.

 Fleet fuel economy is calculated using a harmonic mean, not a simple arithmetic mean (average) – namely, the reciprocal of the average of the reciprocal values.
 For a fleet composed of four different kinds of vehicle A, B, C and D, produced in numbers nA, nB, nC and nD, with fuel economies fA, fB, fC and fD, the CAFE would be:

 For example, a fleet of 4 vehicles getting 15, 13, 17, and 100 mpg has a CAFE of slightly less than 19 mpg:

 While the arithmetic mean fuel economy of the fleet is just over 36 mpg:

 The harmonic mean captures the fuel economy of driving each car in the fleet for the same number of miles, while the arithmetic mean captures the fuel economy of driving each car using the same amount of gas (i.e., the 13 mpg vehicle would travel 13 mi with one gallon while the 100 mpg vehicle would travel 100 miles).

 For the purposes of CAFE, a manufacturer's car output is divided into a domestic fleet (vehicles with more than 75 percent U.S., Canadian or post-NAFTA Mexican content) and a foreign fleet (everything else).
 Each of these fleets must separately meet the requirements.
 The two-fleet requirement was developed by the United Automobile Workers (UAW) as a means to ensure job creation in the United States.
 The UAW successfully lobbied Congress to write this provision into the enabling legislation – and continues to advocate this position.
 The two fleet rule for light trucks was removed in 1996.